StatCan/StatCan.OrchardCore/docs/en/reference/modules/VueForms.md

 }
 ```

-All errors are also available on the VueJS component options object's via the `form.responseData.errors` property
+All errors are also available to the client Vue component via the `form.responseData.errors` property

 #### OnSubmitted script

 The OnSubmitted script is executed after the OnValidation script, only if the form is valid.
 This is where you would typically create a contentItem from the form data or redirect the user to another page.

-Here is an example OnSubmitted script that redirects the user to a success page after having created the PersonInfo content item. **Note**: the `OrchardCore.Workflow.Http` module must be enabled to have access to the `httpContext()` method.
+Here is an example OnSubmitted script that redirects the user to a success page after having created the PersonInfo content item.

 ``` javascript
 var data = requestFormAsJsonObject();